Oskana Poetry Series

 Oskana is the Cree word for "bones," and we use it with the blessing of Elder Noel Starblanket.
 The name reflects our commitment to speak to the deepest and most urgent issues of our time, including environmental crises and Indigenous justice.

 The series seeks original manuscripts in English from both new and established Canadian authors.
 It also welcomes works of literature translated from First Nations and other Indigenous North American languages.
 The requirement of Canadian citizenship does not apply to the authors or translators of such works.
 Refer to the tabs below for guidelines on manuscript submission, information about the review process, and contracts.

 The first book in the series, Measures of Astonishment: Poets on Poetry, is a collection of essays based on lectures presented in the Anne Szumigalski Lecture Series, and sponsored by the League of Canadian Poets.
 The second book is Jan Zwicky's new poetry collection The Long Walk.

-The third book, to be published in early 2017, will be Karen Enns's Cloud Physics.
+The third newly released title in the series is Karen Enns's Cloud Physics.

 Oskana currently publishes two books a year, one in each season.